Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Cartan type

 that on turn gives the central charge as in the statement. \end{proof}

-\begin{oss} The central charge matches with the one of the affine Lie algebra $\hat{\mathfrak{g}}_k$ at level $k+h^\vee= \frac{1}{r}$ as in \cite{Arak07}. \end{oss} \begin{oss} For rank $2$ the central charge is which is the central charge of the $p,p'$ model. \end{oss}
+\begin{oss} The central charge matches with the one of the affine Lie algebra $\hat{\mathfrak{g}}_k$ at level $k+h^\vee= \frac{1}{r}$ as in \cite{Arak07}.
+Conjecturally, the kernel of screening contains the Hamiltonian reduction of $\hat{\mathfrak{g}}_k$. \end{oss} \begin{oss} For rank $2$ and $m=p'/p$, the central charge is which is the central charge of the $(p,p')$ Virasoro model, see, e.g.,~\cite{TW13}. \end{oss}